Adrian Packer CBE

 Michelle works as a solicitor at Loynton and Co.
 Solicitors in Birmingham, and is a member of the Law Society.
 She came to the UK at a young age as an international student and says she received the best education in the UK, ultimately qualifying as a UK solicitor.
 During her education she says she received tremendous support from teachers and realised the importance of education, and how it can make a real difference to young people.

 As a lawyer, her expertise covers areas of real estate, commercial and personal property investment, commercial acquisition and restructuring, dealing with issues of structure, design, business negotiation and project management.
-She is keen to become a Trustee with CORE as she has always wanted to make a contribution to education and her local community and she is keen to utilise her legal expertise and experience in decision-making for the interests of our school communities.
-She hopes that CORE Education Trust will benefit from her range of professional knowledge as a commercial lawyer.
+Michelle has always wanted to make a contribution to education and her local community and she is keen to utilise her legal expertise and experience in decision-making for the interests of CORE Education Trust's school communities.

 Professor Monder Ram OBE

 Tom is currently the Head of Children, Young People and Education at the Lawn Tennis Association and Tennis Foundation.
 He is also a serving governor at a primary school in the Midlands.
 He has extensive experience of partnership working with a range of providers including the DfE.
 Tom also has a background in business development and event management, and has spent the last ten years working in a range of Education roles within the Tennis Foundation and Lawn Tennis Association.
-Tom is keen to become a Trustee with CORE because he is passionate about the four core values of the Trust and hopes he will be able to utilise the experience he has gained in his professional career to help the trust, its schools and its pupils to be successful.
+Tom is passionate about the four core values of CORE Education Trust and hopes he will be able to utilise the experience he has gained in his professional career to help the trust, its schools and its pupils to be successful.